department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

 * In your own words, what is this page asking you?

 * Is the information on this page what you expect it to be?

-* What's important to you when searching for a health care provider?
-    * Are you finding that information here?
+[//] What are you looking to answer with this question?
+This is really vague.
+Veterans will not have expectations about something they have not seen before.
+Recommend revising.

+On the previous screen, you told me that ___ and ___ were critera you use to find a new provider.
+Are you seeing that information represented here?
+    * IF no: What is missing?

 If needed:
-    * If you were searching for a health care provider for a health care appointment, would this be the useful way for you to find them?
+    * If you were searching for a health care provider for an appointment, would this be a useful way for you to find them?
+[//] The phrasing on this question is priming them to say this is useful.
+Recommend revising.

+* What questions do you have about this page?
+    * What additional information would you want to have to continue?

 Watch for:
     * 'How' do they expect to look up providers - do they look for names/locations first?
     * Do they attempt to open the map?